Preparation: 30 min.

 - pinch of sugar or to taste

-Use a vegetable peeler to scrape thin slivers of the asparagus spears to about 2 inches (5 cm) from the top.
+Use a vegetable peeler to scrape thin slivers of the asparagus spears to about 2 inches (5 cm) from the ends.
 Be careful not to peel too much.
 Asparagus should not be thinner on the bottom as they are on top otherwise, they will break easily.
 Cut off any tough, woody bottoms and make their length uniform.

 Add enough water in a large skillet to cover the asparagus.
 Add salt.
 Line them up so all tips face the same direction.
-If some of the asparagus are thicker than others, position them in the center of the skillet.
+If some of the asparaguses are thicker than others, place them in the center of the skillet.
 Cook them until they are tender but still “al dente” about 5 minutes, depending on the thickness of the spears.
 Drain asparagus in a colander taking care not to injure the tender tops.
 Refresh them with cold water to preserve their green color.
 Pat them dry gently on paper towels.
 Refrigerate while making the vinaigrette.

-In a small bowl mix together the chopped shallot and the white balsamic vinegar.
+In a small bowl mix together the chopped shallot, parsley and the white balsamic vinegar.
 Let it steep for 5 minutes.
 Stir in the mustard.
 Mix well.
 Add olive oil in a steady thin stream, whisking vigorously.
 Taste for salt and pepper.
 Add a pinch of sugar to round up if you like.